abesford/seizzmic-site-0c00b/src/pages/blog/what-we-mean-by-digital-era.md

 ---
-title: What we mean by internet-era
+title: What we mean by digital era
 subtitle: >-
   Understanding the internet-era is critical to make it work for you and your organisation.